how to not burnout

 Anticipate the After

-With weddings there was always items left behind, small details to finish up with the photographer, gifts to get to the right place and more!
-With a product launch, there are classes to teach, payment issues to manage, refunds and more.
+With weddings, there was always items left behind, small details to finish up with the photographer, gifts to get to the right place, and more!
+With a product launch, there are classes to teach, payment issues to manage, refunds, and more.
 Running a conference?
-You need to do satisfaction surveys, get video produced and loaded for the virtual tickets and more!
+You need to do satisfaction surveys, get a video produced and loaded for the virtual tickets, and more!

-If you do not allow time in your schedule for this you will quickly overbook yourself.
-You will plan your time like before the launch not anticipating the extra tasks.
+If you do not allow time in your schedule for this, you will quickly overbook yourself.
+You will plan your time like before the launch,h not anticipating the extra tasks.
 Yet just like you planned time to run the launch or the event, you need to plan time to finish your event or launch!

 Maintain Your Stress Levels During Launch